 1. Electronic records in tabular format.
 Section 1041.12(b)(5) requires a lender to retain records regarding payment practices in electronic, tabular format.
-See comment 12(b)(2)-1 for a description of how to retain electronic records in tabular format.
+Tabular format means a format in which the individual data elements comprising the record can be transmitted, analyzed, and processed by a computer program, such as a widely used spreadsheet or database program.
+Data formats for image reproductions, such as PDF, and document formats used by word processing programs are not tabular formats.
+See comment 12(b)(2) - 1 for a description of how to retain electronic records in tabular format.
 A lender does not have to retain the records required in § 1041.12(b)(5) in a single, combined spreadsheet or database with the records required in § 1041.12(b)(2) and (3).
-Section 1041.12(b)(5), however, requires a lender to be able to associate the records for a particular covered short-term or covered longer-term balloon payment loan in § 1041.12(b)(5) with unique loan and consumer identifiers in § 1041.12(b)(3).
+Section 1041.12(b)(5), however, requires a lender to be able to associate the records for a particular covered short term or covered longer term balloon payment loan in § 1041.12(b)(5) with unique loan and consumer identifiers in § 1041.12(b)(3).